AnyLog-co/documentation/metadata management.md

 the metadata is organized in a local log file in a JSON format.

 A node operates with the global metadata as follows:
-* The node operates against the local log file and does not require continues connection to the global metadata platform.
+* The node operates against the local log file and does not require continuous connection to the global metadata platform.
 * The node may maintain a copy of the local JSON log file in a local database.
 * The node is configured to periodically retrieve all updates from the global platform.